kumar-shivam-ranjan/Academia-Recommender-System/README.md

 ## Academia-Recommender-System
-This project depicts the integration of android application with Machine learning based recommender system algorithms connected to it backend.The main goal of this project is to build a system, which aids a user in finding research paper,journals or articles of interest to her from the first use of the system, at which point the system does not know the user’s preferences.
-The system should also collect application consumption data to base future studies on and to recommend stuffs.
+* This project depicts the integration of android application with Machine learning based recommender system algorithms connected to it backend.
+* The main goal of this project is to build a system, which aids a user in finding research paper,journals or articles of interest to her from the first use of the system, at which point the system does not know the user’s preferences.
+* The system should also collect application consumption data to base future studies on and to recommend stuffs.
 The solution preferably consist of a recommender system and possibly other filtering solutions.

 ### Motivation
 There are several challenges awaiting future development of mobile application recommender systems.
 It is usually considered not a clever idea to integrate recommender system